gitcoinco/op-rf4-voting-ui/spec.md

 - A user can step through the onboarding so they can learn about what their task is
 - A user can see how much time there is left to vote
 - A user can navigate to the badgeholder manual

+Metrics List Page

+- A user can filter metrics by added in their ballot (default is added)
 - A user can browse metrics to see the ones available
 - A user can search and filter the metrics to find what they're looking for
 - A user can navigate to a metric to read more about it